LubowaEnock/GithubClient/README.md

 # GithubClient
-An simple impementation of Retrofit in an android client that fetches information from Github public API.
+An simple impementation of Retrofit for demonstration purpose.
+It fectches repositories from Github's public API and fills them into a list view